JackPound/pixel_clone/readme.md

 If I had more time the first things I would do are get some audio files added and some correctly implement attacking logic between the player and enemies.
 Right now it's kind of hacked together in a very ugly way.
 Smashing rats isn't quite as fun without some good sound effects and smooth attack animations.
 I would also find out how to make Tiled tilemaps have collision with the player so I could easily make more maps and have transitions into other rooms which hold different enemies.
 That's really the tip of the iceberg.
 I'd also like to add different player classes, entire inventory systems, leveled skills, interactive environment, enemy/boss variety, saving game progress, ect ect ect.
 Then there's the whole wow this looks like hot garbage from the 90's web page design that could be worked on.

--Bugs-
+##Bugs

 If you're surrounded by multiple enemies you still only get hit at the same rate as if you're fighting a single enemy.
 Walls act functionally as floor, no collision detection for player character and walls.
 If too many enemies spawn on the screen they will all stop, I've only seen that once.

--To Do-
+##To Do

 Add audio and animation to attacks from player character and enemies so player clearly understands rate of attack.
-Add basic power up items via dead rat loot.
+Add basic power up items via dead rat loot:
-	Health Potions
+- Health Potions
-	Stronger Attacks
+- Stronger Attacks
-	Invincibility
+- Invincibility
-	Speedier Movement
+- Speedier Movement
 Implement local storage scoreboard.
 Fix listed bugs.
 Enemy variety.

 Built using Phaser 2.10.3. and Tiled 1.1.4